Get the Athlon Sports Newsletter

 For a franchise that began in 1993, there has been very little to celebrate.
-With no division titles, the Rockies have made three postseason appearances as the National League wild card team, and won two playoff series, both in 2007 before getting swept in the World Series.
-Amazingly, there have been just five managers and virtually only two first basemen in team history.
+With no division titles, the Rockies have made just three postseason appearances as the National League wild card team, and won two playoff series, both in 2007 before getting swept in the World Series.
+Amazingly, there have been just six managers and virtually only two first basemen in team history.
 Beyond Todd Helton and Larry Walker, there is plenty to argue about.

 Ranking second to Helton in all those categories is Walker.
-The former rightfielder leads the franchise in average and OPS.
+The former right fielder leads the franchise in average and OPS.
 Walker signed as a free agent prior to the 1995 season and put together nine-plus outstanding seasons in Denver, including an MVP season in 1997.
 As a member of the Rockies, Walker won three batting titles, a home run crown and five Gold Gloves in addition to his MVP award.

 It’s way too early — or so it seems — to put Tulowitzki on Mt.
 Rushmore.
 But, he has made seven consecutive Opening Day starts.
 Only Helton (16) and Walker (8) have more more Opening Day starts for the Rockies.
 He’s creeping up the all-time lists and with a contract that ostensibly makes him a lifetime Rockie, Tulo is poised to become the most beloved of all.
 He certainly earns brownie points here by signing a long-term deal and showing loyalty to the franchise.
 But his spotty injury history may prevent him from overtaking the Toddfather.